Josh Rojas Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks and Josh Rojas, who went 1-for-3 with an RBI last time in action, take on Corbin Burnes and the Milwaukee Brewers at Chase Field, Tuesday at 9:40 PM ET.
+The Arizona Diamondbacks and Josh Rojas, who went 0-for-3 last time in action, battle Janson Junk and the Milwaukee Brewers at Chase Field, Wednesday at 3:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Brewers.

 Josh Rojas Game Info & Props vs. the Brewers